- 4 bone-in pork loin chops (3/4 inch thick and 7 ounces each)

 - 1-1/2 teaspoons cornstarch

-- In a bowl, combine the cornstarch and remaining vinegar until smooth; stir into the skillet.
-Bring to a boil; cook and stir for 1 minute or until thickened.
+- Mix cornstarch and remaining vinegar until smooth; stir into pan.
+Bring to a boil; cook and stir until sauce is thickened, about 1 minute.
 Yield: 4 servings.

 "From the sight and smell to the taste, I loved everything about this dish!
 It has wonderful flavor with an Asian flair, and was very simple to make.
 My husband also gave it two thumbs up so I know it's a keeper for our family's menu rotation.I added almost a teaspoon of honey to temper the savory/acidic flavors of the sauce.
 I might use a little more next time.
 This sauce is so good, I would even use it for chicken or beef."